lu-w/topllet/README.md

 # Topllet

 Topllet is an engine for answering Metric Temporal Conjunctive Queries over OWL2-based Temporal Knowledge Bases.
-Topllet is a fork of Openllet v2.6.6.
+Topllet is a fork of Openllet v2.6.6. and implements the algorithm presented in [Temporal Conjunctive Query Answering via Rewriting](https://lu-w.github.io/aaai25/).

-> **``📝``**  This is an early version of Topllet, which is under active development.
-It is possible that you experience performance deficiencies with very large data inputs.

 ## Table of Contents